-The Houses of Parliament’s official name is actually the Palace of Westminster, however due to it’s inhabitants it is commonly referred to as the former.
-They’re on the banks of the River Thames in Westminster and the building itself is exquisite, you can arrange tours round the Houses if you’re interested in learning more about British politics, if not just admire them from the outside!
+The Houses of Parliament’s official name is actually the Palace of Westminster, however, due to its inhabitants, it is commonly referred to as the former.
+They’re on the banks of the River Thames in Westminster and the building itself is exquisite, you can arrange tours around the Houses if you’re interested in learning more about British politics, if not just admire them from the outside!

 3. Buckingham Palace

 Buckingham Palace is the London residence of the Queen.
 Located centrally Buckingham Palace is at the top of Pall Mall next door to Green Park and St James’ Park.
-Similarly to the Houses of Parliament you can book tours round the Palace if you’d like to pretend you’re a royal for an afternoon or you can admire it’s beauty from outside the gates!
+Similarly to the Houses of Parliament, you can book tours around the Palace if you’d like to pretend you’re a royal for an afternoon or you can admire its beauty from outside the gates!